RNLB Keith Anderson: History

-The Keith Anderson was ordered to replace the at Newhaven which had served at the station for eight years.
+The Keith Anderson was ordered to replace the All-weather lifeboat 44-019 Louis Marchesi of Round Table (ON 1045), which had served at for eight years.
 This important East Sussex station needed an improved class of lifeboat to enhance the stations capabilities.
-The Arun-class was considered to be suitable for this stations mooring facilities on the River Ouse which runs through the Port of Newhaven.
-She was laid down by VT Halmatic, and was sent to William Osborne in Littlehampton to be fitted out.
+The Arun-class was considered to be suitable for the mooring facilities on the River Ouse, which runs through the Port of Newhaven.
+She was laid down by VT Halmatic in 1984, and was later sent to William Osborne in Littlehampton to be fitted out.
 During spring 1985 she underwent her self-righting trials following which all her electronic equipment was installed and commissioned.
-She was then sent to the RNLI depot at Poole.
+The lifeboat arrived in Newhaven at the beginning of August, formally entering service on 9 August.